 Legal Options for Brain Injury Victims in Philadelphia

-Depending on the nature of your injury, you may be able to take legal action through civil law with a personal injury claim.
+Depending on the nature of your injury, you may be able to take legal action to seek justice.
 If, for example, you were involved in a car accident with a distracted driver and are now suffering from the effect of a TBI, you can file a car accident claim against the driver to seek compensation for your economic and noneconomic losses.
-There are a number of situations and accidents that provide grounds for filing a brain injury claim.
+There are a number of situations and accidents that provide grounds where you may need a brain injury lawyer.

 If you’re considering taking legal action, you’ll benefit from working with a brain injury attorney.
-They will be able to investigate your situation, build a claim on the concept of negligence, speak with expert medical professionals to learn more about your recovery and potential outlook, and present your claim in a way that proves you’re owed for what you were wrongfully put through.
+They will be able to investigate your situation, build a case on the concept of negligence, speak with expert medical professionals to learn more about your recovery and potential outlook, and present the evidence in a way that proves you’re owed for what you were wrongfully put through.

 It’s important to note that your brain injury claim is subject to a statute of limitations.
-The time limit is based on the type of claim you’re filing.
-In most cases in Pennsylvania, you have two years from the date of the accident to have your claim filed.
-While it’s possible your claim could result in reaching a settlement, that doesn’t always happen.
+The time limit is based on what you’re filing.
+In most cases in Pennsylvania, you have two years from the date of the accident to come forward.
+While it’s possible you could reach a settlement, that doesn’t always happen.
 If that’s the case, our lawyers are prepared to take your case to court to ensure you receive justice.

 Seek Legal Guidance From Shrager & Sachs

-If you or a loved one has suffered from any type of brain damage at the fault of someone else, our brain injury lawyers are prepared to help you form a strong legal case to hold the negligent party accountable for their actions.
+If you or a loved one has suffered from any type of brain damage at the fault of someone else, a Philadelphia brain injury lawyer from Shrager & Sachs is prepared to help you form a strong legal case to hold the negligent party accountable for their actions.